-Punjabi dance form is the most popular among all Indian dance forms.
-“Bhangra” is the dance which not only represents the Indian culture prominently but also is quite enjoyable.
-Similarly, Gidda is another Punjabi dance form which is observed by the Punjabi’s during Baisakhi.
-To celebrate the harvest festival of Baisakhi men and women dress themselves in traditional attire and get together in open fields and dance to the fast paced beat of the dhol.
+The Punjabi dance form is the most popular among all Indian dance forms.
+“Bhangra” is a dance that not only represents the Indian culture prominently but also is quite enjoyable.
+Similarly, Gidda is another Punjabi dance form that is observed by the Punjabi’s during Baisakhi.
+To celebrate the harvest festival of Baisakhi men and women dress in traditional attire and get together in open fields and dance to the fast-paced beat of the dhol.

-Many Cultural activities are help in the Baisakhi festival which are the main attraction.
-People form dance groups, one of them plays the traditional instrument dhol while many other start dancing to the melodious beats.
-The scene of Baisakhi celebrations looks quite colourful.
+Many Cultural activities are helpful in the Baisakhi festival which is the main attraction.
+People form dance groups, one of them plays the traditional instrument dhol while many others start dancing to the melodious beats.
+The scene of the Baisakhi celebrations looks quite colorful.
 Other people from the village keep joining the circle.
-Dancers take turns to recite a boli of the song by coming into the centre of the circle.
-Most often dancers depict the scenes of sowing, harvesting, winnowing and gathering of crops through zestful movements of the body to the accompaniment of ballads.
+Dancers take turns to recite boli of the song by coming into the center of the circle.
+Most often dancers depict the scenes of sowing, harvesting, winnowing, and gathering of crops through zestful movements of the body to the accompaniment of ballads.

 Given here is a short